Home » Harvesting the future – opportunities for farmers in alternative proteins

 Executive summary

 Consumer preferences are shifting towards sustainable, alternative proteins, presenting farmers with new opportunities.
 Despite challenges in traditional animal agriculture, the alternative protein market shows significant growth potential.
-This article explores strategies for farmers to tap into this market, including accessing new markets, forging collaborations, and optimizing value chains.
+This article explores strategies for farmers to tap into this market, including accessing new markets, forging collaborations, and optimising value chains.
 While challenges such as financing and market agreements exist, actionable insights are provided to help farmers thrive in the alternative protein industry.

 Supporting farmers to future-proof their business